freb97/random-numbers-difference/README.md

 2. Open the notebook file ```Notebook.ipynb```

 ### Options

+Altering the variables described below changes the plotted graph.

+#### difference.py

 You can find two variables in the main function of the ```difference.py``` file:
-- quantity - You can change set quantity of numbers to generate here
+- quantity - You can change the quantity of numbers to generate here
 - maximum_value - You can change the maximum generated value of the numbers here

+#### uniform.py

+You can find two variables in the main function of the ```uniform.py``` file:
+- quantity - You can change the quantity of numbers to generate here
+- mu - You can change the mathematical symbol mu's value in the formula